bpourian/tech-test-rock/README.md

 ```
 $ bundle install
 ```
-To run the app use one of the following commands;
+To run the app use one of the following commands

 ```
 $ruby app.rb total_spend EMAIL